NeurodataWithoutBorders/nwb-overview/docs/source/extensions_tutorial/6_documenting_extension.rst

 Documenting Extensions
 ----------------------

-Using the same tools used to generate the documentation for the `NWB core format <https://nwb-schema.readthedocs.io/en/latest/>`_, one can easily generate documentation in HTML, PDF, ePub and many other formats for extensions.
+Using the same tools used to generate the documentation for the :nwb-schema-docs:`NWB core format <>`. one can easily generate documentation in HTML, PDF, ePub and many other formats for extensions.

-If you used ndx-template, then your repository is already pre-configured to automatically generate documentation for your extension.
+If you used :ndx-template-docs:`ndx-template`, then your repository is already pre-configured to automatically generate documentation for your extension using the :hdmf-docutils-docs:`HDMF DocUtils` and `Sphinx <https://www.sphinx-doc.org/>`_.
 The ``docs`` directory structure should look like this.

 .. code-block:: text